Why are men so mean, and how to change the way they treat you

 I do that.
 I’m nice most of the time and I want to help most people and I have an absolute abundance of free love to give everyone.
 Why?
 I avoid cocksuckers and twatty people.
 I spend little to no effort or energy on people that will waste my time, feel they need to best me, put me down, horrible for the sake of it.
 A good example would have been a couple of months back when I became a popular writer on another platform, and some of the hate I would get was unreal, yet, after weeks of ignoring it, it soon faded away, because I wasn’t going to waste any of my positive energy on them.

 So it’s like that with men.
-If men are being cocksuckers just roll your eyes and walk away.
+If you are asking yourself why are men so mean, and the one’s around you are being cocksuckers just roll your eyes and walk away.
 No need to interact with them, no need to pretend that you like them, or that they’re funny to save face.
 Just walk away.
 That shit isn’t worth your time, right?
 You might be perceived as a total bitch in certain circles but who the hell wants to be liked in a circle of men that are total arseholes, right?
 Why care?
 Let them hate all they want.
 You know you’re nice, and worthy and awesome, who cares what they think.
 If there’s one thing that I’ve learned in life quite poignantly is that people don’t stray far from home no matter what friend circle they’ve adopted or how far they move away.

 And in time the arseholes will weed themselves out on their own, and you’ll find yourself surrounded with more and more positive, forward thinking, and men that will treat you well, rather than those that commit to dragging their knuckles across the floor as they walk up to approach you.